Staff hiring process overview

 Step 6: Steps prior to the offer

 You will need to establish a proposed salary offer and obtain offer approval for the salary from your employment representative.
+The initial salary offered to the final candidate must be within the range disclosed in the job posting.

 Propose salary offer for campus staff position

 Once you have selected a qualified candidate, establish a proposed salary and obtain approval for the salary offer from both your employment representative and your department approvers.
-For classified staff, employment representatives will verify that the desired amount is within the recruiting range and ensure that current classified staff are being offered the required salary step.
+For classified staff, employment representatives will verify that the desired amount is within the hiring range and ensure that current classified staff are being offered the required salary step.

 Then complete the “Request Approval for Offer” activity in UWHIRES.
 This will notify your employment representative of your request for salary review, followed by the other approvers on the list.